Music industry and copyright in the Democratic Republic of the Congo: Colonial record labels

-De Saio (right) with Léon Bukasa in 1958.

 British music historian Gary Stewart notes that the commercial recording of local musicians in Léopoldville (present-day Kinshasa) began under the initiative of Belgian entrepreneur Fernand Janssens, who arrived in the Belgian Congo after World War II equipped with recording technology and the goal of producing records to be mastered and pressed by his Belgium-based company, SOBEDI.
 In 1947, Janssens founded the Belgian Congo's first record label, Les Éditions Olympia, which was managed by retired Belgian army officer Mr. Patou.
 Numerous recordings were released under Olympia and its Congolese subsidiaries, Kongo Bina and Lomeka.
 It was through Olympia that the romantic vocalist Souleymane Manoka, popularly known as "De Saio", a star of the "Boeck Park", celebrated for his emotion-driven singing.
 The son of a Senegalese father, De Saio recorded either with his own ensemble or alongside artists such as singer Robert Weye, guitarist Antoine Wendo Kolosoy, and orchestras including Orchestre Odéon Kinois, Orchestre Siluvangi, Kin Jazz, and Orchestre Victoria Kin.

 In 1948, Greek entrepreneur Nico Jeronimidis established Ngoma, which became the most influential label of its time.
+Ngoma recorded over 4,500 songs, many of which were never commercially released, while others were later entrusted to UNESCO.
 Initially dedicated to preserving African folk traditions, Ngoma gradually shifted its focus toward modern Congolese music.
 The song "Marie Louise", performed by Wendo Kolosoy and Henri Bowane, became a cultural milestone that symbolized the revival of Bantu identity.
 The following year, in 1949, South African label Gallotone sent ethnomusicologist Hugh Tracey to Katanga Province to record traditional artists such as Jean Bosco Mwenda, composer of the 1952 hit "Masanga", alongside Patrice Ilunga, Losta Abelco, and Edouard Masengo.
 Their 78 rpm discs found widespread success in both Élisabethville (present-day Lubumbashi) and Léopoldville.
 That same year, Belgian Jewish brothers the Benatars founded the Kina label, renamed Opika in 1950, which went on to oversee African Jazz, Léopoldville's first major modern music band, established in 1953 by Joseph Athanase Tshamala Kabasele, known as Le Grand Kallé.